Amazon Marketplace

 CSA is an Amazon vendor agreement for cost sharing on marketing and promotions.
 Amazon can request or refund CSA discounts for advertising spending.
 CSA terms are often negotiated in annual vendor negotiations (AVN).

-Open term pageCTR
+Open glossary pageCTR

 Click-Through Rate

-Open term pageCX
+Open glossary pageCX

 Customer Experience